Lode Runner

-Lode Runner is a 2D puzzle-platform game, developed by Doug Smith and published by Broderbund in 1983.
+Lode Runner is a puzzle-platform game developed by Doug Smith and published by Broderbund in 1983.
 Its gameplay mechanics are similar to Space Panic from 1980.
-The player controls a character who must collect all the gold pieces in a level and get to the end while being chased by a number of enemies.
+The player controls a character who must collect all the gold pieces in a level and reach the end while being chased by a number of enemies.
 It is one of the first games to include a level editor.

-After the original game, a number of remakes, spin-offs and sequels were published in the Lode Runner series for different computers and consoles, and by different developers and publishers.
+After the original game, a number of remakes, spinoffs and sequels were published in the Lode Runner series for different computers and consoles by different developers and publishers.
 Tozai Games holds the copyright and trademark rights.